grammyjs/link-checker/README.md

 > [!CAUTION]
 > The fix implementation isn't flawless and probably is buggy, so carefully review the changes before committing.
-> Report any issues that you encounter in this repository.
+> Report any problems that you encounter by opening an issue in this repository.

 Issues of the following types can be fixed automatically by using the `--fix` argument:

 - Redirections: Replaces the link with the final redirected-to link.
 - Missing anchors: Replaces the missing anchor, with the closest match found among all the anchors.
-- Empty anchors: Gets rid of teh empty anchors.
+- Empty anchors: Gets rid of the empty anchors.
 - Wrong extensions: In non-clean-url mode, changes .html to .md in relative links.
 - Disallowed extensions: In clear-url mode, gets rid of extensions from relative links.